COVID-19 General Information

 It is also important to be prepared for the event that you have to isolate or quarantine by having a two-week supply of food, medication, and other essential items in your home so that you do not have to leave and potentially expose others to this highly contagious virus.

 Click here for more information on COMMUNITY SUPPORT, including food, grocery shopping, housing, and mental health services.
-For assistance in accessing these essentials, contact the County’s Public Health Emergency Preparedness Coordinator, Olivia Watson, at 303-679-2307.

 The CDC webpage for People at Risk for Serious Illness from COVID-19 provides additional information on how to plan and prepare for isolation and/or quarantine if you are at high risk.